vitei/UsagiTest/README.md

 A test application for the Usagi engine.
 Meant to show the correct usage rather than act as a demonstration of the features.
 Work is *not* being done on this project internally.
-It is only periodically updated to a (very basic) working state for version number increases because there is nothing larger we can make publically available at this time.
+It is only periodically updated to a (very basic) working state for version number increases because there is nothing more complex that can be made publically available at this time.

 ![](Documents/Images/PreviewImage.jpg)